Product liability insurance

 Protection against legal costs

-Whatever role your business plays in the product lifecyle, it's impossible to have complete control over what happens to your product once it's the hands of a customer.
+Whatever role your business plays in the product lifecycle, it's impossible to have complete control over what happens to your product once it's in the hands of a customer.
 If something does go wrong, you could face a claim for injury or damage in relation to your product.

 Support, when things go wrong

-We hope nothing does go wrong - but if you do experience a claim, we'll be here to support you and your business through your claim, from start to finish.
+We hope nothing does go wrong - but if you do experience a claim made against your business, we'll be here to support you and your business through your claim, from start to finish with our 5-star rated customer support.

 What does product liability cover?